Bob (Robert) Walch

 Web Site and

-When reading for fun, I read Young Adult, Historical
+reading for fun, I read Young Adult, Historical Fiction

-(19) short stories for Black Romance, Bronze Thrills,
+stories for Black Romance, Bronze Thrills, Jive Magazine,

 Back to Literature)

 author of fiction, poetry, and nonfiction.
 Her HowToDoItFrugally

 series of books has helped writers and retailers worldwide.